-Pitch deck is something we use mainly during a face to face or online interview with investors.
+The pitch deck is something we use mainly during a face-to-face or online interview with investors.
 But it has to be short.
 You should be able to introduce it in around 10-15min.

 And that’s: A W E S O M E